jaeyk/comp_thinking_social_science/02_intro.utf8.md

 Git is a case of a [distributed version control system](https://en.wikipedia.org/wiki/Distributed_version_control), common in open source and commercial software development.
 This is no surprising given that Git [was originally created](https://lkml.org/lkml/2005/4/6/121) to deal with Linux kernal development.

+**Food for thought**

-* If you're curious about how the Internet works, learn one of the key ideas of the Internet: [end-to-end principle](https://en.wikipedia.org/wiki/End-to-end_principle).
+If you're curious about how the Internet works, learn one of the key ideas of the Internet: [end-to-end principle](https://en.wikipedia.org/wiki/End-to-end_principle).
 This also explains why [net neutrality](https://en.wikipedia.org/wiki/Net_neutrality) matters.

 The following images, from [Pro Git](git-scm.com), show how a centralized (e.g., CVS, Subversion, and Perforce) and decentralized VCS (e.g., Git, Mercurial, Bazzar or Darcs) works differently.